NCAR/VAPOR/docs/_sources/gettingDataIntoVapor.rst.txt

 Step 1: Create .vdc metadata file
 _________________________________

-Once your NetCDF files have attributes that make them CF compliant, you may produce VDC by doing the follwing.
+Once your NetCDF files have attributes that make them CF compliant, you may produce VDC by doing the following.

 In the directory where Vapor 3 is installed, there is a command line utility called *cfvdccreate*.
 Issue this command in a terminal (Unix) or command prompt (Windows), followed by your NetCDF-CF files, and finally the name of the .vdc file to be written.